[?] Subscribe To This Site

 13. Apply glue and attach to the front of the turquoise color blank folded card.

-The colors used for this Easter greeting card are turquoise, pink, olive and black.
+The colours used for this Easter greeting card are turquoise, pink, olive and black.

-8. Rubber stamps: Fantastic Flourishes clear design stamps by Hero Arts & message and flower clear stamps by My Sentiments Exactly!
+• rubber stamps: Fantastic Flourishes clear design stamps by Hero Arts and message and flower clear stamps by My Sentiments Exactly!

 1. Make a egg shaped template using a piece of graph paper or card stock.
 I roughly drew one that's about 3 by 4 inch on a piece of graph paper and used it to trace onto white cardstocks.